Key Takeaways

 Looked at from the right angle, Elephant Trunk Hill is said to resemble an elephant drinking from the surrounding river.

-Most myths suggest that Elephant Trunk Hill is the embodiment of a divine elephant who resided in heaven with the Jade Emperor (玉皇 Yùhuáng), a celestial ruler often considered to be the first incarnation of God in traditional Chinese theology.
+Most myths suggest that Elephant Trunk Hill is the embodiment of a divine elephant who resided in heaven with the Jade Emperor (玉皇, Yùhuáng), a celestial ruler often considered to be the first incarnation of God in traditional Chinese history and theology.

 One version of the legend states that the Jade Emperor rode the elephant to Earth, either to conquer or simply pay a visit to the human world.
 Upon arriving in beautiful Guilin, the elephant was so awe-struck by the area's majestic rivers and mountains that he decided to stay forever.